dprada/Pynoramix/doc/source/tutorial_berezovska2012.rst

-The set of python libraries **Pynoramix** allows us to analyse 1-D trajectories as it has been propossed by G. Berezovska et al. in [CITE].
-This method unveils the conformational macrostates kinetically "well defined" (see sections above) and the underlying accurate first order kinetic model..
+The set of python libraries **Pynoramix** allows us to analyse 1-D trajectories as it has been propossed by G. Berezovska et al. in [`Accepted in JChemPhys <http://arxiv.org/abs/1208.3584>`_].
+This method unveils the conformational macrostates kinetically "well defined" (see :ref:`accurate_kin_dec`) and the underlying accurate first order kinetic model.

 The following tutorial shows how this analysis can be easily done with Pynoramix.